robcarver17/pysystemtrade/docs/userguide.md

-If a cache has to store more than one just one item per instrument, which is common for the results of trading rule calculations, we should use the nested version of calc_or_cache, as in this method from forecast_scale_cap.py:
+If a cache has to store more than one just one item per instrument, which is common for the results of trading rule calculations, we should use the nested version of `calc_or_cache`, as in this method from forecast_scale_cap.py:

 ```python
     def get_forecast_scalar(self, instrument_code, rule_variation_name):